TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Post-map-format-fixes
 	- match begins in seconds for de_labs2 in bomb_defusal.cpp
 	- ultimate wrath of the aeons FX fields are used for electric triad

-- looks like time since epoch is counted in seconds...
-	- actually we can make it finer
-	- so just use that to discard all old sessions
-	- this can be used as a session guid too

 - Energy consumption fix: sleep the remaining frame time